Christy Henrich: Weight issues

 Though Henrich was succeeding in gymnastics, a judge at an international meet in 1989 told her bluntly that she was fat and needed to lose weight.
 The perception of Henrich's weight being too high was fueled further by the culture of elite gymnastics, which was dominated by "pixies"—small, underweight, prepubescent girls.
-Her own coach, Al Fong—coach of the late Julissa Gomez, who also reportedly felt pushed into doing something unsafe when she kept attempting the difficult-to-master Yurchenko vault until she was rendered quadriplegic in a vaulting accident—had also allegedly made insulting remarks about her size and body type.
+Her own coach, Al Fong—coach of the late Julissa Gomez, who also reportedly felt pushed into practicing the difficult Yurchenko vault until she was rendered quadriplegic in a vaulting accident—had also allegedly made insulting remarks about her size and body type.
 Desperate to move up the ranks in the highly competitive world of Olympic-level gymnastics, Henrich took the criticisms to heart; her drive to lose a few pounds progressed to disordered eating habits and, eventually, the development of anorexia nervosa.

 At first, neither her family nor her coaches were aware of the situation.
 She tied for second place on uneven bars at the USA Gymnastics National Championships in June 1990, but soon after, her battle with anorexia took such a toll on her health that she was no longer strong enough to compete, and she was asked to leave GAGE.
 She retired from the sport in January 1991.
 Despite many early treatments and hospitalizations, her weight deteriorated to 47 pounds (21 kg).
 Henrich died of multiple organ failure on July 26, 1994.